While each person’s situation varies, here are the top 12 reasons to have a will.

 2) You decide who will take care of your minor children.

 A will allows you to make an informed decision about who should take care of your minor children.
 Without a will, the court will take it upon itself to choose among family members or a provincially-appointed guardian.
-Having a will allows you to appoint the person you want to raise your children and ensures it’s not someone you don’t want to raise them.
+Having a will allows you to appoint the person you want to raise your children and also ensures it’s not someone you don’t want to raise them.

 3) Avoid a lengthy and costly probate process.